Billing and payment options

 - Pay online

 - SurePay automatic payment system.
 Save time and postage by paying your utilities bill with direct, automatic payments.
 In addition, SurePay customers receive $1 off each monthly bill ($5 minimum bill).
 Call 319-356-5066 to apply.
 Please allow four weeks to process your application.
-View or download a printable Surepay Application or fill-out an online Surepay application.
+View or download a printable Surepay Application an online SurePay application is being developed.

 - Use the pre-addressed return envelope provided and mail payment to: Payment Processing Center; PO Box 10399, Des Moines, IA, 50306-0399.
 Be sure to include the remittance section of the billing statement to ensure timely and accurate application of your payment